Transportation Options

 Contact info: 808-212-7581

 What sets Sonja and Andy apart is that no fossil fuels are burned on the way to the trailhead.
-Their car is powered by 99% solar electricity, has a cobalt-free battery, and an efficiency of 170 miles per gallon-equivalent.
+Their cars are powered by 99% solar electricity, and have an efficiency of 120+ miles per gallon-equivalent.
 They have lived on Kauai for 20 years, have been to Kalalau, and can also store luggage and go shopping the day before.

 Disclaimer: Please do your own homework on transportation providers.
 We cannot vouch for these folks' safety, licensing, or insurance.